Dubbing: Pakistan

-In Pakistan "foreign films", and cartoons are not normally dubbed locally.
+In Pakistan "foreign films", and series are not normally dubbed locally.
 Instead, foreign films, anime and cartoons, such as those shown on Nickelodeon Pakistan and Cartoon Network Pakistan, are dubbed in Hindi in India, as Hindi and Urdu, the national language of Pakistan, are mutually intelligible.

 However, soap operas from Turkey are now dubbed in Urdu and have gained increased popularity at the expense of Indian soap operas in Hindi.
 This has led to protests from local producers that these are a threat to Pakistan's television industry, with local productions being moved out of peak viewing time or dropped altogether.
-Similarly, politicians leaders have expressed concerns over their content, given Turkey's less conservative culture.
+Similarly, politicians and leaders have expressed concerns over their content, given Turkey's less conservative culture.